mobimation/radiofyr/README.md

 This is developed for "AprilBrother" iBeacon modules and uses its Android API for configuration access.

-Radiofyr has a web domain registered, http://radiofyr.se to facilitate any future commercial endeavor in go about deploying radiofyr beacons to the world.
+Radiofyr has a web domain registered, http://radiofyr.se to facilitate any future commercial endeavor in going about deploying radiofyr beacons to the world.